 Lower Second Floor - Panorama Wing

-· Suite 3 = twin room with separate living area with kitchenette and souble sofa-bed sharing shower/WC and balcony (sleeps 2-4)
+· Suite 3 = Twin room with separate living area with double sofa-bed sharing shower/WC and balcony (sleeps 2-4)

 Lower Third Floor - Panorama Wing

 · Room 1a = Twin with shower/WC and terrace

 · Room 1b = Twin with shower/WC and terrace